 First, it’s okay to have a range of emotions.
 Anger, loss, sadness and maybe even guilt for moments of happiness are all normal.
 “Be merciful to me, O LORD, for I am in distress; my eyes grow weak with sorrow, my soul and my body with grief,” explains Psalm 31:9.
 Chuck Swindell says, “Our Lord, Jesus understands better than anyone the silent cries of your internal pain.”
 Meditate on His word and spend time with the “lover of your soul” in prayer and worship.
 “He heals the brokenhearted and binds up their wounds,” affirms Psalm 147:3.

 Activity is important.
-Rick also suggests that you “do something.”
+Ron Barnes, ACM Executive Director also suggests that you “do something.”
 Go for a walk.
-If you can’t bring yourself to go to the gym and exercise, Rick suggests that you “get dressed to work out and go stand in the gym even if you don’t have the strength yet to exercise.”
+If you can’t bring yourself to go to the gym and exercise, get dressed to work out and go stand in the gym even if you don’t have the strength yet to exercise.
 This behavioral activation helps promote healing.
 The activity, the light in your eyes producing serotonin, and being around people will be therapeutic.
 As much as you may want to, don’t isolate yourself.
 Invite a friend to lunch.
 If you can’t stand to be around your family (or maybe you have none nearby), go to a public place and make an effort to connect socially.
-Rick says that you can even go to the mall or K Mart and talk to a sales clerk.
+You can even go to the mall or K Mart and talk to a sales clerk.

 Volunteer to help others.
 God calls us to take the focus off ourselves and our own grief.
 2 Corinthians 1:3-4 says, “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God.”
 Barbara says that helping others is a “perfect healthy distraction.”

 Get Support.
 Surround yourself with caring and compassionate people.
 Let others help you.
 When you are a gracious receiver, you are ministering to those who minister to you.
 Make new friends.
 Connect with old ones.
 Many support groups are available in the Pittsburgh area.
 Divorce, Unemployment and bereavement groups are safe places where you will find an empathic circle of supports who understand.
-Ask your pastor for a referral or call us and we can direct you to other appropriate sources.
+Ask your pastor for a referral or call Anchorpoint.
+We’d be happy to direct you to other appropriate sources.

 It will get better.
 It may take time.
 It may take hard work on your part but the New Year is approaching.
 Lamentations 3:22-24 promises, “Because of the LORD’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness.
 I say to myself, “The LORD is my portion; therefore I will wait for him.”

 ACM is here for you.
-Our Boundaries support Group for care givers and our Widows and Widowers over 50 groups may be a good fit for you.
+Our Self Care Group for Women, SPIN for Single Moms, Life After Divorce, and our Widows and Widowers over 50 groups may be a good fit for you.
+Learn about all of our support groups at this link.
 If you are struggling with parenting, Parent Coaching can be helpful.
 One on one therapy is available with a professional counselor.
-Rick says that many individuals feel better after the first meeting simply because they’ve “made the first steps towards hope.”
+Ron Barnes says that many individuals feel better after the first meeting simply because they’ve “made the first steps towards hope.”
 One of our families in counseling writes, “Again, I will never, ever forget…all the help and encouragement you gave us those years ago when I thought my heart was breaking and I didn’t know what to do.
 But, I always feel God puts you with the people and where you’re supposed to be…those many trips to North Hills were a god-send.”